The Dolomites do not disappoint, but a heavy pack will make you want to turn back.

 Buy some lightweight clothing and a mini toothpaste.
 It's worth it.

-Stay tuned for our next post about the food experiences along the Alta Via 1 Northern half.
+Stay tuned for our next post about the foodie experiences along the Alta Via 1 Northern half.

 By Morgan Fielder from CornholeEuropa.com

-Author profile: Morgan Fielder is an evangelist for play and DOD civilian physical therapist living near Ramstein AFB raising two gorgeous girls, wife of a rebel, serial expat, and is actively involved in the German community through several organizations.
-Visit her community project at cornholeuropa.com to learn more.
+Author profile: Morgan Fielder is an evangelist for play.
+Join her eating, playing, and loving on nature around Europe exploring sustainability & husky powered oddesseys.
+She is living in Germany raising two gorgeous girls, wife of a rebel, serial expat, and is actively involved in the German community and sustainable projects through several organizations.
+Visit her community project at cornholeuropa.com and sustainableinvestmentsgroup.com